truenas/documentation/content/CORETutorials/SystemConfiguration/SettingtheSystemDataset.md

 Moving the system dataset to an encrypted pool disables that volume's passphrase capability.

 You cannot move the system dataset to a passphrase-encrypted or read-only pool.

+When the system dataset is moved, a new dataset is created and set active.
+The old dataset is intentionally not deleted by the system because the move might be temporary or the information in the old dataset might be useful for later recovery.

 {{< hint type=important >}}
 **Reboots Required**